 In-office Teeth Whitening offers excellent results.
 This procedure is performed in the dental clinic in just over an hour.
 It is more costly but the time you save by having immediate results makes this option appealing.

 Dental whitening home kits take longer to achieve the desired results than in-office bleaching but they are more convenient time-wise and cost-effective.
-Depending on the strength of peroxide in the gel, these clear trays are usually worn a couple of hours a day or overnight and could take anywhere from 3 days to a couple of weeks before any results are noticed.
+Depending on the strength of peroxide in the gel, these clear trays are usually worn a couple of hours a day or overnight and could take anywhere from 3 days to a couple of weeks before results are noticeable.

 Dental whitening kits from the dentist produce faster and more effective results because they contain a stronger peroxide-bleaching agent than whitening kits purchased over the counter.